-The principal activities of the Group is engaged in the sale of compressed natural gas and liquefied natural gas in Hubei Province of People Republic of China (the "PRC").
+The principal activities of the Group are engaged in the sales of CNG and provision of automated car wash services in the People Republic of China (the "PRC").
+The acquisition of automated car wash businesses in the PRC during the year broadened scope in the ESG Report as compared with last year.
 The Group will continue in assessing the impacts of its business on the major environmental, social and governance aspects and to include in the ESG report.